Polaroid Eyewear: History

 In 1965 Polaroid moved its production to Vale of Leven in Scotland, a few years later in 1972 the production of sunglasses was added.
 It promotes a number of programs in the community on the health theme.
 Polaroid is the major sponsor of a series of 10K road races, which take place each June over various courses in west Dunbartonshire.
 In the next decades other plants were opened in Europe, South America and Far East.

 In the 1960s the designer Oleg Cassini collaborated with Cool Ray and his influence is clear in many Polaroid models.
 In the 1980s, Polaroid launched aviator styles with interchangeable lenses in collaboration with tennis star Boris Becker.
 Kenneth Grange, renowned designer from Pentagram Design Partner, designed the unique IMAGE style in the 1980s.

 The original Polaroid Corporation filed for federal bankruptcy protection on October 11, 2001.
 The outcome was that within ten months, most of the business (including the "Polaroid" name itself and non-bankrupt foreign subsidiaries) had been sold to Bank One's One Equity Partners (OEP).
 OEP Imaging Corporation then changed its name to Polaroid Holding Company (PHC).
 However, this new company operated using the name of its bankrupt predecessor, Polaroid Corporation.

 Petters Group Worldwide, the owner of the Polaroid brand at the time, sold Polaroid Eyewear to specialist eyewear company StyleMark in March 2007.

 StyleMark is a global distributor of fashion, sport, and children's sunglasses.

 In 2011, it was acquired by the Italian group Safilo.
+Following the acquisition, Safilo moved Polaroid Eyewear's production from Scotland to China and the historic Scottish production site in Dumbarton was completely dismantled.
+In 2023, the brand introduced a new logo.